Political spat over climate risks in investments gets hotter - NewsBreak

 Republicans from North Dakota to Texas are ramping up their criticism of “ESG investing,” a fast-growing movement that says it can pay dividends to consider environmental, social and corporate-governance issues when deciding where to invest pension and other public funds.
 At the same time, Democrats in traditionally blue states like Minnesota are considering whether to make ESG principles an even bigger part of their investment strategies.

-In ESG, the E component standing for "environment" often gets the most attention because of the debate over whether to invest in fossil-fuel companies .
-In the wide-ranging social, or S, bucket, investors look at how companies treat their workforces, thinking a happier group with less turnover can be more productive.
-For the G, or governance aspect, investors make sure companies' boards keep executives accountable and pay CEOs in a way that incentivizes the best performance for all stakeholders.
+The “E” for environment component of ESG often gets the most attention because of the debate over whether to invest in fossil-fuel companies.
+In the wide-ranging social, or S, bucket, investors look at how companies treat their workforces, reckoning a happier group with less turnover can be more productive.
+For the G, or governance aspect, investors make sure companies’ boards keep executives accountable and pay CEOs in a way that incentivizes the best performance for all stakeholders.

-The ESG industry has scorekeepers that give ratings on how well companies do on such environmental, social and governance issues.
-Poor scores can steer investors away from companies or governments seen as bigger risks, but that could also in turn make it more expensive for them to borrow money and hurt them financially.
+The ESG industry has scorekeepers that give companies ratings on their environmental, social and governance performance.
+Poor scores can steer investors away from companies or governments seen as bigger risks, which can in turn raise their borrowing costs and hurt them financially.

 Florida has become one of the hottest battlegrounds for ESG.
 Gov. Ron DeSantis in August prohibited state fund managers from using ESG considerations as they decide how to invest state pension plan money.
 And even as his state cleans up from the environmental destruction caused by Hurricane Ian, DeSantis plans to ask the Florida Legislature in 2023 to go even further by prohibiting “discriminatory practices by large financial institutions based on ESG social credit score metrics.”